Invesco Global Equity Income Fund

 Top 10 holdings

-Source: Invesco as at 30 November 2024.
+Source: Invesco as at 31 August 2025.
 Geographical weightings, sector weightings and portfolio holdings are subject to change without notice.
+For illustrative purposes only.
+It does not represent a recommendation to buy/hold/sell the securities.
+It must not be seen as investment advice.

 Distribution information*